-If you take the EIC even though you are not eligible and it is determined that your error is due to reckless or intentional disregard of the EIC rules, you will not be allowed to take the credit for 2 years even if you are lisible to done if you found that take the EIC rules 2.

-otherwise eligible to do so.
+If you take the EIC even though you are not eligible and it is determined that your error is due to reckless or intentional disregard of the EIC rules, you will not be allowed to take the credit for 2 years even if you are eligible to do go.
+If you found that the EIC you otherwise eligible to do so.
 If you fraudulently take the EIC, you will not be allowed to take the credit for 10 years.
 You may also have to pay penalties.